zeekit/Nuke/usage/usage.markdown

 ## Using UI Extensions

-Nuke provides full-featured UI extensions, which are implemented in `ImageLoadingView` protocol (trait).
+Nuke provides full-featured UI extensions to make image loading as simple as possible.

 {% highlight swift %}
 let imageView = UIImageView()

 // Loads and displays an image for the given URL
+// Previously started requests are cancelled
 // Uses ImageContentMode.AspectFill and current view size as a target size let task = imageView.nk_setImageWith(NSURL(URL: "http://...")!)

-// Previously started requests are cancelled
+// let task = imageView.nk_setImageWith(ImageRequest(...))
 {% endhighlight %}

 You have some extra control over loading via `ImageViewLoadingOptions`.
-If allows you to provide custom `animations`, or completely override completion `handler`.
+If allows you to provide custom `animations`, or completely override the completion `handler`.

 {% highlight swift %}
 let imageView = UIImageView()